drapergem/draper/Readme.markdown

 ## Quick Start

 1. Add `gem 'draper'` to your `Gemfile` and `bundle`
-2. Run `rails g draper:model YourModel`
+2. Run `rails g draper:decorator YourModel`
 3. Edit `app/decorators/[your_model]_decorator.rb` using:
   1. `h` to proxy to Rails/application helpers like `h.current_user`
   2. `model` to access the wrapped object like `model.created_at`